According to the Ministry of Labor and Technology, teleworking has grown in Colombia 4 times from 2012 to 2018

 However, the outlook is not fully positive.
 According to data from the World Health Organization (WHO), for 2020, depression "will have become the second leading cause of disability worldwide", a characteristic that is linked to factors that associate teleworkers with their new modality: isolation and loneliness, due to the lack of interaction with other workers.

-Because of this, telework should be considered as an alternative, but all its facets should be taken into account.
+Because of this, telework should be considered as an alternative, but all its facets should be taken IGNORE INTO account.
 Thus, teleworking can become an instrument to "change the environment", since it can be established partially, instead of isolating workers definitively.

 Similarly, the applicability of teleworking in each particular case and the benefits it may have must be evaluated, both for the company and for the worker.
 There is no doubt that this new form of work is increasingly on the rise.